 Millennials are known as incredibly sophisticated and technology wise.
 Their ease with technology allows them to move fast and efficiently, whether they’re searching the Internet, taking photos, sending text messages, watching YouTube – all on their cell phones.

 How to attract Millennials?
-Thought they do not have favorite channels when looking for a job, they do use job boards and friend recommendations, as did Gen X. As they are eager users of Social Media (age 25 to 34 is the most common age demographic of Facebook users) then it would be wise to build your next recruitment campaign to that platform.
+Though they do not have favorite channels when looking for a job, they do use job boards and friend recommendations, as did Gen X. As they are eager users of Social Media (age 25 to 34 is the most common age demographic of Facebook users) then it would be wise to build your next recruitment campaign to that platform.

 Generation Z those born 1997 and later (in the age 20 and younger)